Actions Are Just Events

 REQUESTED → ACCEPTED → STARTED → (RETRYING)* → {SUCCEEDED | FAILED | CANCELLED}

-Each state change is its own event, correlated by action_id
+Each state change is its own event, correlated by action_id.

 Action Envelope